-- Total cases submitted through Access Fort Collins decreased 1% from Q2 2020 (22), while the top five topics remained consistent.
+- Total cases submitted through Access Fort Collins decreased 23% from Q1 2021 (1,914), while the top five topics remained consistent.

-- This quarter, 11.7% of the total cases were Service Area Requests submitted by Councilmembers or the City Manager; the total number of SARs submitted increased 10% from Q2.
-SARs as a percentage of total case volume have stayed consistent in 2020 compared to 2019.
+- This quarter, 10% of the total cases were Service Area Requests submitted by Councilmembers or the City Manager; the total number of SARs remained steady from Q1 2021.

 Total cases submitted online or via mobile application, including Council Member and City Manager requests (SARs).
 Average Response Time is the average number of business days from when a case is submitted to when a staff response is sent.